 Level: Entry Level 3 - Level 1 | Duration: 1-2 Years | Start Date: September

 This programme of study is focused on preparing you for progression to vocational programmes.
 This course will provide you the opportunity to develop a range of vocational skills and maths and English qualifications to progress to the next level of study in the vocational area of your choice.
 You will be provided with a practical, engaging and enjoyable programme of learning.

 Why choose this course?

-This course is a hybrid programme giving you the opportunity to study in Foundation Studies while taking some classes in the mainstream provision at Kingsway or Cronton.
+This course is a hybrid programme giving you the opportunity to study in Foundation Studies while taking some classes in the vocational workshops at Kingsway or Cronton.
 This programme provides you with a broad range of practical and vocationally relevant activities which will help you to develop the skills needed to progress to the next level of study in that subject.
 You will have the opportunity to follow a flexible course to suit your needs and where appropriate, students will be able to achieve nationally recognised qualifications.
 All students will develop at different rates and targets will be set according to the stage the individual student is at and will build on previous skills acquired.

 During this course you will:

 - Develop a range of vocationally relevant work skills

 - Have an opportunity to apply learning in a practical, creative and imaginative way

 - Gain confidence by developing independent learning and vocational skills

 - Increase your independence and social interaction skills